 Observing at INT

-It is essential that INT observers have considerable end-to-end observing experience with medium-sized telescopes.
-As there is no Observing Support Assistant (OSA) at the INT, observers are responsible
+There is no Observing Support Assistant (OSA) at the INT, hence observers are responsible

 A detailed introduction to the telescope and instrument is given by the INT Support Astronomers (SA), who about a month in advance of the observing run will contact the PI, to confirm the instrument configuration, discuss the observing plan, etc. The SA will be at the telescope from the afternoon until about midnight of the first day of the run and will be reachable at ORM Residencia during the whole first night of the run.